LeviathanAG/Cryptonite_taskphase_Satwik/LinuxLuminarium/OASIS_CTF.md

   https://firewall.oasis.cryptonite.live

- Played around with the link for a minute and set the number in the link as -1.
-Yielded me the flag.
+ Tried many different  things in the website but changing the number in the URL to -1 yielded me the flag.

  ![alt text](/assets/image-17.png)